Currently closed. Open @ 9 AM

 Ducted Air Source Heat Pump Costs

-In 2023, most of our customers spent around $11,500 to $18,800 to install a ducted air source heat pump system* before rebates.
+In 2024, most of our customers spent around $10,500 to $14,800 to install a ducted air source heat pump system* after rebates.
 The total cost can vary widely depending on the property and the customer’s specific needs.

 It’s important to note that most ducted air source heat pump units require a new or compatible furnace to function at high efficiency.
 We do not recommend installing an air source heat pump on an old furnace.
 However, if your furnace is less than 5 years old, it may be compatible with an air source heat pump system.